-Goldendoodles are a cross between a Golden Retriever and a Poodle, their intelligence, friendly nature, and affection makes them a favorite among dog owners.
-Given the breed is a crossbreed (hybrid), their traits echo both breeds, combining the best of two or more breeds, however, with genetics it can also create the potential for developing hereditary genetic health problems from the parent breeds.
+Goldendoodles are a cross between a purebred Golden Retriever and a Poodle, and their intelligence, friendly nature, and affection make them a favorite among dog owners.
+Given the breed is a crossbreed (hybrid), their traits echo both breeds, combining the best of two or more breeds.
+However, genetics can also create the potential for developing hereditary genetic health problems from the parent breeds.

 Initially, one of the best steps you can take when looking for a Goldendoodle is to be sure you locate a good and reputable breeder.
 A good breeder will be able to provide you with all the health certifications necessary to screen out health problems (as much as possible).

-In more technical terms, it is when the femoral head (the ball portion of the femur) and the acetabulum (the pelvis’s hip socket) align poorly resulting in the inability to provide the smooth movement a pet requires for a lifetime of weight-bearing and normal wear and tear.
+In more technical terms, it is when the femoral head (the ball portion of the femur) and the acetabulum (the pelvis’s hip socket) align poorly, resulting in the inability to provide the smooth movement a pet requires for a lifetime of weight-bearing and normal wear and tear.

-When an animal suffers from hip dysplasia the “ball” portion does not sit within the hip socket but rather rests on the edge of the hip socket.
-Or, the socket itself is too shallow to hold the hip in place resulting in bone-on-bone contact producing inflammation (heat).
+When a Goldendoodle suffers from hip dysplasia, the “ball” portion does not sit within the hip socket but rather rests on the edge of the hip socket.
+Or, the socket itself is too shallow to hold the hip in place, resulting in bone-on-bone contact producing inflammation (heat).

 - bunny hopping

 - running with both hind legs together